TopEFT/topeft/README.md

 conda activate coffea-env
 condor_submit_workers -M ${USER}-workqueue-coffea -t 900 --cores 12 --memory 48000 --disk 100000 10
 ```
 The workers will terminate themselves after 15 minutes of inactivity.
+More details on the work queue executor can be found [here](https://github.com/TopEFT/topeft/blob/master/README_WORKQUEUE.md).

 ## How to contribute